-9. Rationale for expert-based recommendations
+Rationale for expert-based recommendations

-9.1 Testing methods
+Testing methods

-Technical guidance for ensuring that the final rinse water is of sufficient quality has been provided by the European Standards BS EN ISO 15883-1:2009+A1:2014, Health Technical Memorandum 01-06, Welsh Health Technical Memorandum WHTM 01-06-part D and the NHS Scotland Guidance for the interpretation and clinical management of endoscopy final rinse water.
-These provide standardised methodology for the frequency and means for assessing the TVC and detecting microorganisms of significance in the final rinse water.
+Technical guidance for ensuring that the final rinse water is of sufficient microbial quality has been provided by the European Standards BS EN ISO 15883-1:2009+A1:2014/15883-4:2018, Health Technical Memorandum 01-06, Welsh Health Technical Memorandum WHTM 01-06 Part D and the NHS Scotland Guidance for the interpretation and clinical management of endoscopy final rinse water [2-5].
+These provide standardized methodology for the frequency and means for assessing the TVC and detecting micro-organisms of significance in the final rinse water.
 All the above guidelines are in agreement that weekly testing of the final rinse water for TVC and a quarterly testing for the presence of environmental mycobacteria and Pseudomonas aeruginosa are required.
-The individual guidelines also recommend other quality indicators for which the final rinse water could be tested depending on local circumstances (evidence that some microorganisms of significance are present in the hospital water systems).
-These may include Legionella pneumophila, Enterobacterales and may need to be tested based on the results of a risk assessment rather than routinely.
+The individual guidelines also recommend other microbial guality indicators for which the final rinse water could be tested depending on local circumstances (evidence that some microorganisms of significance are present in the hospital water systems).
+These may include Legionella pneumophila and Enterobacterales, and may need to be tested based on the results of a risk assessment rather than routinely.

 In addition to microbial contamination, endotoxins, which are thermostable toxic compounds derived from the cell walls of bacteria, may be present in the water and may cause adverse reactions if they are introduced into the human body during endoscopic procedures.
-The national standards for Wales and England recommend that final rinse water is also tested for endotoxins.
-The Working Party considered the evidence from one UK study which reported no additional benefit of testing the final rinse water for endotoxins, however, taking into account the potential negative outcomes, they concluded that endotoxin levels may be beneficial in some circumstances because be indicative of an underlying problem with the water system.
+The national standards for Wales and England recommend that final rinse water is also tested for endotoxins [3,4].
+The Working Party considered the evidence from one UK study which reported no additional benefit of testing the final rinse water for endotoxins [42]; however, taking into account the potential negative outcomes. they concluded that endotoxin levels may be beneficial in some circumstances because they could indicate an underlying problem with the water system.
 Thus, while routine endotoxin testing is not required, the evidence of a major water supply issue may be considered as a prompt for a temporary endotoxin monitoring.